umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 The Login Widget allows the member that was created, using the register widget to login to their account.

-It is worth to note that the ***Login Widget*** also works for members that were created by the admins in the back office.
+It is worth to note that the ***Login Widget*** also works for members that were created by the admins in the backoffice.

 The setup options for this widget are as follows: